technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 The **Long Range Wide Area Network** is a standard network transmission protocol developed by Nicolas Sornin in 2007, which belongs to the **Low Power Wide Area Networks** class.
 Accordingly, the LoRaWan is designed to transmit data packets over long distances (200 m to 20 km) with very low energy consumption in the so-called ISM band (Industrial, Scientific and Medical Frequency Range) at 868 MHz in Europe and 915 MHz in North America.
 Because of its characteristics, the use of LoRaWan for communication between various **sensors and IoT applications in the industrial sector** has already proven itself.
 For example, measured values from weather stations, water tanks, truck tires, refuse bins or even fine dust measuring devices are recorded by sensors and transmitted via LoRaWan technology to other networks such as the Internet.
 The LoRaWan architecture is quite simple:

-{% include macro-image-section-markdown-small.html src="../images/lora_architecture.png" caption="LoRaWan Architecture"%}
+{% include macro-image-section-markdown-small.html src="../images/lora_architecture.png" caption="LoRaWan Architecture (bearbeitet durch TSB | Sekundärquelle: http://jensd.be)"%}

 <!-- <img src="../images/lora_architecture.png" style="margin:4%; width:90%" alt="LoRaWan Architecture"> -->